Minkowski space: Generalized Minkowski space

 Minkowski space refers to a mathematical formulation in four dimensions.
 However, the mathematics can easily be extended or simplified to create an analogous generalized Minkowski space in any number of dimensions.
 If n ≥ 2, n-dimensional Minkowski space is a vector space of real dimension n on which there is a constant Minkowski metric of signature (n − 1, 1) or (1, n − 1).
 These generalizations are used in theories where spacetime is assumed to have more or less than 4 dimensions.
 String theory and M-theory are two examples where n > 4.
-In string theory, there appears conformal field theories with 1 + 1 spacetime dimensions.
+In string theory there appear conformal field theories with 1 + 1 spacetime dimensions.

 de Sitter space can be formulated as a submanifold of generalized Minkowski space as can the model spaces of hyperbolic geometry (see below).

 Curvature

 As a flat spacetime, the three spatial components of Minkowski spacetime always obey the Pythagorean Theorem.
 Minkowski space is a suitable basis for special relativity, a good description of physical systems over finite distances in systems without significant gravitation.
-However, in order to take gravity into account, physicists use the theory of general relativity, which is formulated in the mathematics of a non-Euclidean geometry.
-When this geometry is used as a model of physical space, it is known as curved space.
+However, in order to take gravity into account, physicists use the theory of general relativity, which is formulated in the mathematics of differential geometry of differential manifolds.
+When this geometry is used as a model of spacetime, it is known as curved spacetime.

-Even in curved space, Minkowski space is still a good description in an infinitesimal region surrounding any point (barring gravitational singularities).
-More abstractly, we say that in the presence of gravity spacetime is described by a curved 4-dimensional manifold for which the tangent space to any point is a 4-dimensional Minkowski space.
+Even in curved spacetime, Minkowski space is still a good description in an infinitesimal region surrounding any point (barring gravitational singularities).
+More abstractly, it can be said that in the presence of gravity spacetime is described by a curved 4-dimensional manifold for which the tangent space to any point is a 4-dimensional Minkowski space.
 Thus, the structure of Minkowski space is still essential in the description of general relativity.

 Geometry

 The meaning of the term geometry for the Minkowski space depends heavily on the context.
-Minkowski space is not endowed with a Euclidean geometry, and not with any of the generalized Riemannian geometries with intrinsic curvature, those exposed by the model spaces in hyperbolic geometry (negative curvature) and the geometry modeled by the sphere (positive curvature).
+Minkowski space is not endowed with Euclidean geometry, and not with any of the generalized Riemannian geometries with intrinsic curvature, those exposed by the model spaces in hyperbolic geometry (negative curvature) and the geometry modeled by the sphere (positive curvature).
 The reason is the indefiniteness of the Minkowski metric.
 Minkowski space is, in particular, not a metric space and not a Riemannian manifold with a Riemannian metric.
 However, Minkowski space contains submanifolds endowed with a Riemannian metric yielding hyperbolic geometry.